 The aim is to have a sustainable dividend policy based on multiple years of profit reserves.
-As of 30 June 2020, we are pleased to announce that, EAI has a franking credit balance that is the equivalent of 8.5 cents per share fully franked dividends.
+As of 30 June 2021, we are pleased to announce that EAI's dividend profit reserve was approximately 16.2 cents per share (includes FY21 profits).